phpfunk/alfred-spotify-controls/README.md

 To install Spotify Controls in Alfred double click on `Spotify.alfredworkflow` or drag the workflow to the workflow window in Alfred.

+## Using automatic updates
+The auto-updater is baked just for this extension.
+It will ping Github and get the last 5 releases of this extension.
+You can easily press `Enter` to install a new version, or downgrade to an older version.
+If you would like to view the release first, simply `Control + Enter` to be taken directly to the release page on Github.
+Yep that's it.
+No more downloading squat from here.

 ## Hotkeys
 Version 2.2.1 introduced the use of Hotkeys to invoke certain actions.
 All hotkeys are customizable in the workflow.